1upcloud/1upcloud.github.io/site/content/posts/noc-service.md

 ---
-title: "5.
-The Role of NOC in Modern IT Operations"
+title: "The Role of NOC in Modern IT Operations"
 weight: 5
 authors:
   - david.lee